join-monster/join-monster/docs/field-metadata.md

     },
     email: {
       type: GraphQLString,
+      extensions: {
+        joinMonster: {
           // if the column name is different, it must be specified
           sqlColumn: 'email_address'
+        }
+      }
     },
     idEncoded: {
       description: 'The ID base-64 encoded',
       type: GraphQLString,
+      extensions: {
+        joinMonster: {
-      sqlColumn: 'id',
+          sqlColumn: 'id'
+        }
+      },
       // this field uses a sqlColumn and applies a resolver function on the value
       // if a resolver is present, the `sqlColumn` MUST be specified even if it is the same name as the field
       resolve: user => toBase64(user.id)